valerio-oliveira/dataops-trail/README.md

 ## Project topology

-The project follows this topology:
+This project follows this topology.
+Items dimmed in gray are to be implemented yet.

 <div>
   <p align="left">